-The maximum loan amount is $5 million and the maximum enrolled amount is $2.5 million.
-Each individual borrower is limited to a maximum $2.5 million enrolled over a 3 year period.
-Lenders set all the terms and conditions of the loans and decide which loans to enroll into CalCAP.
-Lenders determine the fees to be paid by the borrower and lender (within the parameters of the Program).
+The maximum loan amount is $5 million, and the maximum enrolled amount is $2.5 million.
+Each individual borrower is limited to a maximum $2.5 million enrolled over a 3-year period.
+Financial institutions set all the terms and conditions of the loans and decide which loans to enroll into CalCAP.
+Financial institutions determine the fees to be paid by the borrower and financial institution (within the Program parameters of 2-3.5%).

-- Almost any small business loan, with a few exceptions.
+- Almost any small business loan, with few exceptions

 Any federal or state-chartered bank, savings association, certified Community Development Financial Institutions (CDFI), or credit union is eligible to participate in CalCAP.
-A lender must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Comptroller of Currency, Thrift Supervision, National Credit Union Administration (NCUA), or state banking authority).
-Other lenders, such as micro business lenders and finance companies may also be eligible.
+A financial institution must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Comptroller of Currency, Thrift Supervision, National Credit Union Administration (NCUA), or state banking authority).
+Other financial institutions, such as micro business lenders and finance companies may also be eligible.

 How The Program Works

-Loan enrollment applications must be received at CalCAP within 15 business days of the “Date of First Disbursement” (Date of Loan).
+The next step is for the PFI to enroll eligible loans in the CalCAP for Small Business loan loss reserve program.
+Loan enrollment applications must be received at CalCAP within 15 business days of the 'Date of First Disbursement' (Date of Loan).

 How the Loss Reserve Account Grows

-Over time, as more loans are enrolled, a loss reserve account grows, providing up to 17.5% (with addition of SAC premium) loss coverage on a portfolio of loans.
-For example, if a lender makes 10 loans totaling $500,000, the lender may have as much as $60,000 in its loss reserve account (using an average fee of 3% each from the lender and borrower and 6% contribution from the Authority).
-If one loan of $50,000 defaults, the lender has immediate coverage of 100% of the loss.
-The lender must return recoveries from the borrower, less expenses, to the loss reserve account.
+The more loans a PFI makes, the more dollars are deposited into the loss reserve account for its CalCAP portfolio.
+For example, if a PFI makes 10 loans totaling $500,000, the PFI may have as much as $45,000 in its loan loss reserve account (assuming an average contribution percentage of 3% per loan, resulting in an average of 9% of the enrolled loan amount being added to the PFI’s CalCAP for Small Business loan loss reserve account).
+If one loan of $35,000 defaults, the PFI has immediate coverage of 100% of the loss.
+The PFI must return recoveries from the borrower, less expenses, to the loan loss reserve account.